appelmar/gdalcubes/README.md

 ## Creating data cubes

-To create a regular raster data cube from the image collection, we define the geometry of our targetr cube as a *data cube view*, using the `cube_view()` function.
+To create a regular raster data cube from the image collection, we define the geometry of our target cube as a *data cube view*, using the `cube_view()` function.
 We define a simple overview, covering the full spatiotemporal extent of the imagery at 1km x 1km pixel size where one data cube cell represents a duration of one year.
 The provided